 Source: Wendover Productions

-While it is true that long-haul redemptions generally offer better value than their short-haul counterparts, if you find yourself collecting frequent flyer points without any long-haul flight plans in the foreseeable future, than you can still extract great value from your points if you are looking to fly domestically to regional areas.
+While it is true that long-haul redemptions generally offer better value than their short-haul counterparts, if you find yourself collecting frequent flyer points without any long-haul flight plans in the foreseeable future, then you can still extract great value from your points if you are looking to fly domestically to regional areas.

 Remember that travel in premium classes, for both long and short-haul routes, will provide great value on a cents per point basis, so if you don’t fall into the long-haul or regional destinations bucket, redeeming for Business and First class flights will likely be a good bet.